 The National Academic Bowl for the Deaf and Hard of Hearing was established in 1996 under the guidance of Astrid Amann Goodstein, who was then the Executive Director of Enrollment Services at Gallaudet.
 That year, only six schools participated in what was considered a competition for local schools only.
+MSSD won this inaugural competition.

 The competition was then expanded to five regions in 1997 under the direction of Edgar Palmer and his committee.
 A total of 12 teams participated in the 5 regions.
 The championship teams from each region were then invited to Gallaudet for the national competition.
-The planning committee that year included people such as Donalda Ammons (who later became the President of the International Committee of Sports for the Deaf), Dwight Benedict (current Dean of Student Affairs), Stephen Weiner (retired Provost), and Robert Weinstock (currently a member of the Academic Bowl Executive Committee).
+The planning committee that year included people such as Donalda Ammons (who later became the President of the International Committee of Sports for the Deaf), Dwight Benedict (retired Dean of Student Affairs), Stephen Weiner (retired Provost), and Robert Weinstock (currently a member of the Academic Bowl Executive Committee).

 In 1998, the final round during that year and the next few years was called the gamble round in which teams were given three questions and a total of 60 points to allocate to those three questions.
 If a team answered a question correctly, they would be awarded the number of points they gambled on that question.
 Starting in 2000, Final Rounds consisted of 10 questions worth three points each.
 The same Final Round format has been used since then.